erikrose/blessings/docs/overview.rst

 The same colors, prefixed with *bright_* (synonymous with *bold_*), such as *bright_blue*, provides 16 colors in total.

+Prefixed with *on_*, the given color is used as the background color.
-The same colors, prefixed with *on_* sets the background color, some terminals also provide an additional 8 high-intensity versions using *on_bright*, some example compound formats::
+Some terminals also provide an additional 8 high-intensity versions using *on_bright*, some example compound formats::

     from blessings import Terminal